Skip to content

 Swing TradingTrading Strategy

-Seven swing trading strategies covering bull, bear, and ranging markets -- each with a defined entry checklist, stop rule, and target.
-Momentum breakouts, pullbacks, mean reversion, and range-bound setups backed by backtested win rates and R-multiples.
+Swing trading strategies covering bull, bear, and ranging markets -- each with a defined entry checklist, stop rule, and target.
+Momentum breakouts, pullbacks, mean reversion, and range-bound setups, including retired strategies kept for education, with live results tracked on the performance page.

 10 min readRead